Domain Name: Coincidence or Luck since my Unusual Bird Name was Taken

 I decided to make up a name for the administrator of the bird quote site.
 I thought of many names and finally settled on the name Rusty Blackbird.
 It was an unusual name to me.
 When I thought of it I didn’t know it was actually the name of a real bird.
 I always say live and learn.
 Since I was not into birding it never crossed my mind that a name I made up would be the name of a real bird.

 Rusty Blackbird is a real bird and a good symbol that represents both me and the website.
 I checked to see if the domain name was available knowing it was so unusual that it would surely be available to register as a domain name.

 Wrong!
 It was taken.
 My luck was stone cold.
 I couldn’t imagine who might register that domain name.
 However, the first thing that came to mind after reeling back in shock, was that some bird enthusiast probably owned it.

-I had just spent a lot of time and deliberation picking that name and wanted it not only as the administrator name, but had planned to make it a companion website to help promote www.BirdQuote.com.
+I had just spent a lot of time and deliberation picking that name.
+It was to be used as the administrator name.
+However, I planned to make it a companion website to help promote www.BirdQuote.com.
 Now it looked like I wouldn’t be able to do that.

 When I checked to see who owned it, lo and behold, I recognized the unusual name of the registered owner.